syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Magnifying-PDF-documents.md

 ![Zoom tools of WPF PDF Viewer](images/zoom tools.png)

-1. Combo box: It allows you to select a zoom percentage from the pre-defined set of values listed in the dropdown.
+1.	**Combo box**: It allows you to select a zoom percentage from the pre-defined set of values listed in the dropdown.
 Since it is editable, you can also provide your own zoom values by double editing the text area.
-2. Zoom out button: It allows you to reduce the zoom value 25% from the current zoom percentage.
+2.	**Zoom out button**: It allows you to reduce the zoom value 25% from the current zoom percentage.
-3. Zoom in button: It allows you to increase the zoom value 25% from the current zoom percentage.
+3.	**Zoom in button**: It allows you to increase the zoom value 25% from the current zoom percentage.
-4. Fit to width button: It allows you to fit the document to the width of the control.
+4.	**Fit to width button**: It allows you to fit the document to the width of the control.
-5. Fit to page button: It allows you to fit a whole page in the window and to view only one page at a time.
+5.	**Fit to page button**: It allows you to fit a whole page in the window and to view only one page at a time.

 ## Hide the zoom tools in the toolbar